lee-x3/IOS101-Capstone-Project/README.md

 **Required Must-have Stories**

 * Users can create an account and log in
+* Users record their daily mood using emoji selections
-* Users can search for anime using an API
+* Users can track energy levels along with mood
-* Users can add anime to their watchlist
+* Users can write journal entries to accompany mood recordings
-* Users can mark episodes as watched
+* Users can view weekly and monthly mood trend visualizations
-* Users can get recommendations based on their watch history
+* Users can review past journal entries
-* Userrs can receive notifications when new episodes are released

 **Optional Nice-to-have Stories**

+* Users can set custom reminders for mood check-ins
-* Users can rate and review anime
+* Users can export their mood data and journal entries
-* Users can follow friends and see what they're watching
+* Users can identify correlations between activities and mood states
-* Users can create custom anime lists (e.g., "Want to Watch," "Favorites")
+* Users can add photos to journal entries
-* Users can get personalized anime suggestions based on their ratings
-* Users can set reminders for upcoming anime episodes
+* Users can set goals for emotional wellness

 ### 2. Screen Archetypes

 - [ ] Login/Sign Up Screen
 * Users create an account or log in
-- [ ] Home Screen (Watchlist & Anime Feed)
+- [ ] Daily Log Screen (Home Screen)
-* Displays the user's "Currently Watching" anime and progress
-* Shows recommended anime based on preferences
+* Users record their current mood with emoji selection
+* Users track their energy levels
+* Users write quick journal entries
-- [ ] Search Screen
+- [ ] Insights Screen
-* Users can search for anime using an API
-* Displays anime detials when selected
+* Displays weekly mood trends in chart form
+* Shows monthly mood calendar
+* Presents pattern analysis and correlations
-- [ ] Anime Detail Screen
+- [ ] Journal Screen
-* Shoe anime description episode list, and ratings
-* Allows users to add the anime to their watchlist
+* Lists all past journal entries with data and mood indicator
+* Allows filtering and searching of past entries
-- [ ] Episode Tracker Screen
+- [ ] Profile/Setting Screen
-* Displays episode list
-* Users can mark episodes as watched
+* User account information
+* Reminder settings
+* App preferences
+* Data export options
 - [ ] Notifications Screen (optional)
-* Shows alearts for new episode releases and recommendations
+* Sends daily notifications based on custom reminders for mood check-ins

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* 📺 Home (Watchlist & Recommendations)
+* 📝 Daily Log
-* 🔍 Search
+* 📊 Insights
-* 🔔 Notifications
+* 📔 Journal
-* ⚙️ Profile
+* 👤 Profile

 **Flow Navigation** (Screen to Screen)

-- [ ] Login -> Home Screen
+- [ ] Login -> Daily Log Screen
   * User logs in or signs up
-* App retrieves the user's watchlist and recommendations
+  * App loads today's entry if already created or displays new entry form
-* Navigates to the Home Screen displaying tracked anime
+  * Navigates to the Daily Log Screen for mood recording
+- [ ] Daily Log -> New Entry Detail
+  * User completes quick mood selection
+  * User taps to expand for detailed journaling
+  * Navigates to full journal entry screen for extended writing
-- [ ] Home -> Search -> Anime Details
+- [ ] Journal -> Entry Detail
-* User taps on the Search tab
+  * User taps on a past journal entry from the list
-* User enters an anime name in the search bar
-* App fetches search results using an API
+  * App fetches the complete entry with mood data
-* User selects and anime from the search results
-* Navigates to the Anime Details screen
+  * Navigates to entry detail screen showing full content and context
-- [ ] Anime Details -> Add to Watchlist -> Episode Tracker
+- [ ] Insights -> Specific Time Period Analysis
-* User taps "Add to Watchlist"
-* Anime is added to the user's tracked list
-* Button updates to "Tracking"
-* User taps "View Episodes" to navigate to the Episode Tracker screen
+  * User taps on a specific week or day in the visualization
-- [ ] Episode Tracker -> Mark Episode as Watched -> Update Progress
-* User taps an episode checkbox to mark it as watched
-* App updates watch progress in the database
+  * App generates detailed analysis for the selected period
-* Progress bar updates dynamically
-* Navigates back to the Home Screen if the user exits
+  * Displays factors correlated with mood during that time
-- [ ] Notifcations -> Anime Details
+- [ ] Profile -> Settings Screens
-* User receives a notifcation about a new episode
-* User taps the notification
+  * User taps on settings options
-* Navigates to the Anime Details screen to view episode information
+  * Navigates to specific settings screens (reminders, themes, etc.)
+  * Settings changes apply immediately when toggled

 ## Wireframes